davidsetyanugraha/find-parking-melbourne/README.md

 # Parking Assistant

-This is the repository created for the Assignment 2 of Mobile Computing
+This is the repository created for the Assignment 2 of Mobile Computing University of Melbourne